 How to Find and Use (Plus Recipes)

-You can also look for restaurants, whether nearby or abroad, that prepare meals with offal and experiment with their different international cuisines.
+Depending on what cut you get, there are dozens of different preparation methods for meals cooked at home.
+You can also look for restaurants, whether nearby or abroad, that prepare meals with offal and experiment with different international cuisines.

 Need some inspiration?
-Here are a few examples of offal recipes that you can try out to get started:
+Here are a few examples of offal recipes that you can try out to get started if cooking with offal is new to you:

 Risks and Side Effects

-Most organ and variety meats contain purines, which are an organic molecule linked with increased gout flare-ups.
+Most organ and variety meats contain purines, which are organic molecules linked with increased gout flare-ups.
 There’s no current evidence that suggests, however, that eating offal causes gout to develop in the first place, but you should moderate your intake if you do have gout.

-Women who are pregnant should also monitor their intake carefully to avoid going overboard of vitamin A. This is especially important if you’re taking any other medications or supplements that may contain vitamin A as well, as high levels can cause birth defects.
+Women who are pregnant should also monitor their intake carefully to avoid going overboard on vitamin A. This is especially important if you’re taking any other medications or supplements that may contain vitamin A as well, as high levels may increase the risk of birth defects.

 - While they’re often considered “lesser” meats or perceived as dangerous, many of the organ and variety meats known as “offal” are actually densely packed with nutrients.